 Mini-programs can replicate the activity of large e-commerce platforms on a small scale.
 In fact, brands can use them as a second sales channel.
 Furthermore, they are useful for content marketing to support the online offer of brands.

-Mini-programs are used also in the beauty sector thanks to its numerous functionalities.
+Mini-programs are used also in the beauty sector thanks to their numerous functionalities.

 For example, the Armani Beauty mini-program gives WeChat users the possibility to choose the lipstick shade that best suits their ruddiness.